Necoro/feed2imap-go/README.md

 ### Additions to feed2imap

 * groups (_details TBD_)
-* heavier use of parallel processing (it's Go after all ;))
+* Heavier use of parallel processing (it's Go after all ;))
 * Global `target` and each feed only specifies the folder relative to that target.
 (feature contained also in [fork of the original][nec])
 * Fix `include-images` option: It now includes images as mime-parts.
 An additional `embed-images` option serves the images as inline base64-encoded data (the old default behavior of feed2imap).
-* Improved image inclusion: Links without scheme; images without extension (using mime-detection)
+* Improved image inclusion: Support any relative URLs, including `//example.com/foo.png`
 * Use HTML-Parser instead of regular expressions for modifying the HTML content.
+* STARTTLS-Support.
+As it turned out only in testing, the old feed2imap never supported it...

 ### Subtle differences